 With a clear understanding of first- and second-level metrics, the sales team can assign responsibilities for improving each metric and track their progress in enhancing the key metric of marketing ROI.

 Let’s say we’ve defined our concepts and metrics.
 We translated our business problem into hard numbers using a qualitative framework.
-Then we used the quantitative framework to get an analytical understanding of the metrics involved and their relationships.
-Now we want to draw conclusions from the data.
+Then, we used the quantitative framework to gain an analytical understanding of the metrics involved and their relationships.
+Now, we want to draw conclusions from the data.

-To do this, we need a reliable process that minimizes errors and keeps things organized.
+We need a reliable process that minimizes errors and keeps things organized to do this.
 This is where our third analytical framework comes into use.
 The data science methodology provides a step-by-step approach for reaching conclusions from data, which is especially useful when questions become increasingly complex:

 Imagine you’re working at a company that wants to boost customer retention in its online store.
 They collect customer data through website analytics and a customer database.
 Here’s how they might follow the data science methodology: